resharp/scBurstSim/README.md

 output:
 - directory signal_labels.plots containing
-    - phase diagrams of mean counts of labels
+    - phase diagrams of mean counts of labels and mean number of cells with non-zero count
+    - plot pulse length giving max label 1 signal for various half lives

 ## cluster alleles ##
 hierarchical clustering on information from one or two labels: